 - The business must be owned and operated by the person living in the residence.

-- Only 1 person not residing in the home may be employed to work there.
+- Only one person not residing in the home may be employed to work there.

-- The home office or area of operating the home business occupies no more than 25% of the residence up to a maximum of 500 square feet.
+- The home office or area of operating the home business occupies at most 25% of the residence up to a maximum of 500 square feet.

 NYC Home Office Size Requirements

-It is very important to understand that you cannot have a home office over 500 square feet in NYC and over 25% of the total floor area of the home.
+You cannot have a home office over 500 square feet in NYC and over 25% of the home’s total floor area.
 You must be under both requirements.
 Some exceptions exist for certain lofts and Joint Live-Work Quarters for Artists, JLWQA.

-The Zoning Code lists a few examples for allowed home businesses but this list is not meant to limit the possibility of other allowed business types.
+The Zoning Code lists a few examples of allowed home businesses, but this list is not meant to limit the possibility of other allowed business types.

 - Fine Arts Studios